 The church of Saint Jacques at Béziers, first recorded in 967, was part of an important abbey whose abbot was lord of an entire suburb of the city which included a hospital, presumably dedicated to the welfare of Compostelan pilgrims.

-Also at Béziers was a church dedicated to Mary-Madgalene as well as the relics of Saint Aphrodisius who was according to

-	legend the first bishop of the city.
-Gregory of Tours in the sixth century relates that Aphrodisius was an Egyptian who

-	had sheltered the Holy Family during the flight to Egypt and later became a disciple.
-Tradition also holds that

-	Aphrodisius was one of the disciples who fled to Provence by boat with the family of Bethany.
-Along with Sergius Paulus,

-	first bishop of Narbonne, Aphrodisius set out to evanglise Septimania, arriving at Béziers mounted on a camel.
+Also at Béziers was a church dedicated to Mary-Madgalene as well as the relics of Saint Aphrodisius who was claimed as the first bishop of the city.
+Gregory of Tours in the sixth century, relates that Aphrodisius was an Egyptian who had sheltered the Holy Family during the flight to Egypt and later became a disciple.
+Tradition also holds that Aphrodisius was one of the disciples who fled to Provence by boat with the family of Bethany.
+Along with Sergius Paulus, first bishop of Narbonne, Aphrodisius set out to evanglise Septimania, arriving at Béziers mounted on a camel.
 Encountering the persecution of the Roman authorities, he was beheaded under the orders of Nero.
-His sanctity was

-	confirmed when he raised himself up and carried his head in the tradition of cephalorous saints of whom Saint Denis is

-	the most celebrated example.
-After his body was buried the inhabitants continued to care for Aphrodisius’s camel as a

-	mark of their acceptance of his preaching.
-In 858 Usuard the monk of the abbey of Saint-Germain-des-Près author of a

-	well-known martyrology travelled through Béziers describing it as “An illustrious city by reason of the relics of
+His sanctity was confirmed when he raised himself up and carried his head in the tradition of cephalorous saints of whom Saint Denis is the most celebrated example.
+After his body was buried the inhabitants continued to care for Aphrodisius’ camel as a mark of their acceptance of his preaching.
+In 858 Usuard the monk of the abbey of Saint-Germain-des-Près author of a well-known martyrology travelled through Béziers describing it as “An illustrious city by reason of the relics of blessed Aphrodisius”.

-	blessed Aphrodisius”.